25.7 MB (1.9 MB compressed)

 20.3 x 31.5 cm ⏐ 8.0 x 12.4 in (300dpi)

 DR M.A.
 ANSARY / SCIENCE PHOTO LIBRARY DR M.A.
 ANSARY / SCIENCE PHOTO LIBRARY

 Brittle bone disease.
-Eighteen year-old girl and eleven year-old boy with osteogenesis imperfecta (OI), playing musical instruments.
-OI is a brittle bone disorder, caused by an inherited abnormality of the gene for collagen, a vital protein found in bones.
+Image 1 of 2.
+Patient with severe osteogenesis imperfecta (OI).
+OI is a brittle bone disorder, caused by a dominant genetic mutation of the gene for collagen, a vital protein found in bones.
 Sufferers either have too little, or have poor quality collagen.
-Consequently the skeleton is fragile and is prone to multiple broken and fractured bones.
+Consequently the skeleton is fragile and prone to multiple broken and fractured bones.
+In severe cases of OI, as here, the patient has a barrel-chest, spinal curvature, severe bone deformities, loose joints, and poor muscle development in the limbs.
 There is no treatment for OI.
-Instead, prevention and control of symptoms is accomplished by minimising the risk of fractures.
-Wheelchairs are often required by people with severe types of OI.
+See M230/346 for a view of the same patient in profile.

 Model release available.
 Property release not required.